ska-sa/MeerKAT-Cookbook/archive/README.md

 publicly available, while access to science observations are under restrictions as documented in the MeerKAT data access policy.

-Important terminology that will pop up:
+Important terminology to note:

 * The **Observer Proposal ID** is assigned when an observation proposal gets submitted.
-It becomes the primary reference for all observations associated with the observations related to the proposal.
+It becomes the primary reference for all observations associated with the proposal.
   The assignment of a `proposal ID` is mandatory, with two major differences: a `proposal ID` for submitted science observations are assigned following MeerKAT observation request policies.
   Science observation IDs can be identified by the `SCI` prefix.